morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

 Finalising the scene
 --------------------

-Every builder script must finish with an environment description.
+Every builder script must finish with the creation of an environment.

 The parameter for the **Environment** method is the name of a Blender ``.blend`` file you provide (with its full path) or a :doc:`pre-defined one